Kooralbyn, Queensland: Geography

 Kooralbyn is approximately 22 km south-west of Beaudesert, itself some 64 km south of Brisbane in South East Queensland, and 56 km west of Queensland's Gold Coast.

 Kooralbyn is commonly referred to as the Valley by its residents due to the former name Kooralbyn Valley.

 History

 Kooralbyn is a Yugambeh word meaning the place of the copperhead snake.

 First European settlement in the area can be traced back to the 1830s when southern timber millers sought the quality hardwoods of the lower valleys.
 It was not until Australia's first major land booms in the 1840s that free settler pastoralists migrated to the region.
 Kooralbyn subsequently became one of the region's most significant pastoral estates, the land used largely for cattle grazing.

 Kooralbyn International School opened on 30 January 1985.
+The school suffered a number of problems including major flooding, rebuilding, and economic impacts over the years, resulting in some periods of closure.
+However, the school community was determined to succeed and overcame these obstacles.